mre/endler.dev/content/2020/folklore/index.md

 "Can you pinch an inch?"

 > The implication was that you were overweight if you could pinch more than an
-> inch of fat on your waist -- and that hoovering a bowl of corn flakes would
+> inch of fat on your waist &mdash; and that hoovering a bowl of corn flakes would
 > help.

 > Without missing a beat, Tommy, who weighed about 250 pounds, reached for his